jpt/axistool/README.md

 # license

-axistool is licensed under the SIL open font license (OFL) (made possible by stepinterpolation's license). see the LICENSE file for more information.
+axistool is licensed under the SIL open font license (OFL); see the LICENSE file for more information.

 # TODO

 - actually make the UI lmao
 - get this working using glyphs3 api (this runs in glyphs3 right now, but applying the axes should consider the API; I have a bunch of old glyphs2 scripts I need to port)
-- connect the interpolation to axis mapping in glyphs (similarly have accomplished this in glyphs2 already but want to do "right way" within g3; coming soon)
+- connect the interpolation to axis mapping in glyphs (similarly have accomplished this in glyphs2 already but want to do "right way" within g3 - coming soon)